SciSharp/BotSharp/docs/agent-utility/intro.md

 In this section, we outline the steps to set up a custom agent utility.
 We start with the basic code structure and then add essential utility data, such as prompts and functions.
 The utility hooks are used to incorporate the utility into the agent.
 Finally, we give a brief overview of the utility implementation.

 ### Basic Code Structure
 The basic code structure of a typical agent utility includes prompt/function data, hooks, and function implementation.
 We can add specific utility prompts and functions in different projects.
 Note that the agent “6745151e-6d46-4a02-8de4-1c4f21c7da95” is considered as a dedicated utility assistant, and every prompt and function can be optionally used as a utility.
-[Fig 3.1.1](#agent-utility-code-structure) presents the prompt, function, hooks, and implementation of an http utility.
+[Fig 3.1.1](#agent-utility-code-structure) presents the structure of prompt, function, hooks, and implementation of an http utility.

 <div id="agent-utility-code-structure">
     <img src="assets/agent-utility-code-structure.png" style="display: block; margin: auto;" />
-    <div style="text-align: center;">Fig 3.1.1 Basic code structure of an agent utility</div>
 </div>
 <br />